ARGGGHHH!! THEY ALL LOOK GOOD! HOW DO I choose WHAT TO DO, THO? THEY ALL SOUND LIKE THEY'RE OK - SO HERE'S THE THING.....

 Likewise, it might be no help offering someone with

-a deep rooted and long standing psychological problem a short term therapy
+a deep rooted and long standing psychological problem a short term set of coaching goals that don't address the deeper issues concerned.

 Am I explaining this ok?